terra-money/docs/docs/How-to/Terra-Station/Governance.md

 ::: warning Avoid unnecessary proposals
 To prevent unnecessary proposals or abuse of the system, all governance proposals must obtain a minimum deposit of 512 Luna.
 If 33.4% of the total vote is `NoWithVeto` after the two-week voting period, the deposit will be burned.
 All other vote outcomes get their deposits refunded.
-For more information, visit the [governance concepts section](/Concepts/Protocol.html#governance).
 :::

 1. Open Terra Station and connect your wallet.
 Click **Governnce** in the sidebar.